Last Will and Testament Lawyers in Maryland

 What Is a Last Will or Testament?

 A last will and testament is a written document that tells the court who should receive your property after you die, appoints someone you trust to carry out those directions, and lets you name guardians for children who are still minors.
+This executed will serves as your final instructions for how your estate should be handled.

 Writing these instructions is crucial because, if a person dies without a will (intestate), state intestacy rules decide who gets your assets, which can leave out people or causes you care about.
 Moreover, nearly six out of ten Maryland adults do not have a valid will, so their families often face extra delays, costs, and stress during probate.
 This can cause stress and uncertainty for families, especially if the results aren’t what the deceased would have wanted.